 Our Alaska Cruise

-Funnily enough, we had no plans to take an Alaska cruise until the stars aligned and suddenly we realized that we should take one.
-When we embarked on our “Visit all US state capitols” naturally Juneau was a far fetched goal.
-But when we got $ 1,600 in airline credit thanks to a long delay, we decided to use that to fly to Juneau.
+Actually, we had no plans to take an Alaska cruise until suddenly we did.
+When we embarked on our “Visit all US state capitols” Juneau was a far fetched goal.
+But then we got $ 1,600 in airline credit thanks to a long delay, we decided to use that to fly to Juneau.

 After booking flights, we needed to find a place to stay.
 Usually we use Hilton Honor Points.
-Only there was no Hilton in Juneau and all the other hotels were really expensive.
+Oops, no Hiltons in Juneau and all the other hotels were really expensive!
+What to do?

-Juneau harbor with whale tail sculptures and cruise ship in the background.
+Juneau harbor with whale tail sculptures and cruise ships in the background.

 First stop on our Holland-America Alaska cruise from Seattle

-So instead, we found a really cheap Holland-America Alaska cruise out of Seattle, which stopped in Juneau.
-Surprisingly enough the cruise would cost us less money than a hotel stay would.
-So that was an easy decision and we changed our flight and booked a cruise!
+Well, we found a really cheap Holland-America Alaska cruise out of Seattle, which stopped in Juneau.
+Even better: the cruise would be cheaper than a hotel stay in Juneau!
+So that was an easy decision and we changed our flight to Seattle and booked a cruise!

 Alaska Cruise Itinerary